Countries call on drug companies to share vaccine know-how

 “A condition of taking taxpayer money is not treating them as dupes,” he said.

-In a Feb.
-3 interview with the Journal of the American Medical Association, Dr. Anthony Fauci, the leading pandemic expert in the United States, said all options need to be on the table, including increasing aid, improving production capacity in the developing world and working with pharmaceutical companies to relax their patents.
+In an interview with the Journal of the American Medical Association, Dr. Anthony Fauci, the leading pandemic expert in the United States, said all options need to be on the table, including increasing aid, improving production capacity in the developing world and working with pharmaceutical companies to relax their patents.

 “Rich countries, ourselves included, have a moral responsibility when you have a global outbreak like this,” Fauci said.
 “We’ve got to get the entire world vaccinated, not just our own country.”

-“In my opinion the vaccine belongs to the public,” said Siddiqi, who is still active in the field.
+“In my opinion, the vaccine belongs to the public,” said Siddiqi.
 “Any company which has experience synthesizing molecules should be able to do it.”

 “Doing more tech transfer right now could actually put the production and the increased output for the months to come at great risk,” he said.
 “We are very open to do it in the future once our current sites are running.”